 Calcitriol Side Effects

-Some side effects of calcitriol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for calcitriol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to calcitriol: oral capsules, oral solution, parenteral injection

 Excessive vitamin D intake (early manifestations): weakness, headache, somnolence, nausea, dry mouth, constipation, muscle or bone pain, metallic taste.